chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 # Statement Sequence

 A statement is a complete instruction that performs some action.
 In imperative programming languages, statements are the basic unit of execution.
-There are different types of statements, such as Declaration, Assignment, Function/Method Invocation etc.
+Common types of statements include declarations, assignments, and function/method calls.

-Statement sequence (sometimes called sequential execution) means the computer executes statements one after another, in the exact order they are written, from top to bottom.
-This is the default behavior of a program: without other program control mechanisms, it just keeps running line by line.
+A **statement sequence** (also called sequential execution) means the computer executes statements one after another, in the exact order they appear, from top to bottom.
+This is the default behavior of a program: without any control flow, it simply runs each line in sequence.

-In real-world programming, it's hard to implement interesting and useful algorithms using pure statement sequence without control flow.
-There are examples but they are typically simple and short in length:
+In practice, it’s difficult to implement anything complex or interesting using only statement sequences without control flow.
+Such purely sequential code usually only works for very simple, short tasks.
+For example:

 ```java
 void statementSequenceExample() {